 Applying ArgiTech's research

-We understood that farmers different levels of technology adoption are one of the barriers to using a farm management tool and affect how that farmer would use the product.
+We understood that farmers' different levels of technology adoption are one of the barriers to using a farm management tool and affect how that farmer would use our product.
 Since the creation of FarmIQ's personas in 2020, AgriTech conducted research titled 'Baseline of Digital Adoption in Primary Industries'.
-In this research, their team interviewed over 1,000 farmers across the whole of New Zealand documenting the farm type and their attitudes towards technology.
+In this research, their team interviewed over 1,000 farmers across the whole of New Zealand documenting their attitudes towards technology.

 It was insightful to see their six personas on a quadrant graph using low/high pressure and low/high intent.
 We adapted this framework and included our personas - Data Farmer and Progressive Traditionalist.
-Going forward, we'll be using this graph as a tool during customer interviews.
-This will help us determine whether the customer's technology adoption is a voluntary or obligatory decision for them.
+We now use this graph as a tool during customer interviews.
+This helps us determine whether the customer's technology adoption is a voluntary or obligatory decision for them.

 Understanding Farmers' Roles